christian-vorhemus/autcar/docs/5_Customvision.md

 2) Download the "TensorFlow" model (don't pick the "ONNX Windows ML" option!).
 Unzip the package you get, you should see two files, `model.pb` and `labels.txt`.

 3) We have to convert this model into a format our car can use.
 We'll use the [tensorflow-onnx model converter](https://github.com/onnx/tensorflow-onnx) to do this.
-Run the following script on your PC (assuimg TensorFlow is already installed)
+Run the following script on your PC (assuming TensorFlow is already installed)

 ```
 pip install -U tf2onnx